Hike 12,000 Years of History in the Swannanoa Valley

 A group of hikers tops a ridge, puffing a bit at the incline.
 As they straighten and look up, pure blue skies open to sweeping views of the mountains surrounding the Swannanoa Gap.
 The Swannanoa Rim™ Hiking Series has once again lured serious hikers to walk trails whispering 12,000 years worth of human secrets.

-During this 11-month series, hikers traverse some of the most storied portions of the Swannanoa Valley Rim—approximately 31 miles long.
-The hikes range from three to almost eight miles in length, and they’re hosted by the Swannanoa Valley Museum located in historic downtown Black Mountain, just 15 miles east of Asheville.
+During this annual hiking series, hikers traverse some of the most storied portions of the Swannanoa Valley Rim—approximately 31 miles long.
+The hikes range from three to over eight miles in length, and they’re hosted by the Swannanoa Valley Museum & History Center located in historic downtown Black Mountain, just 15 miles east of Asheville.

 With a focus on history and natural surroundings for both series, Buckner says, “We aren’t setting speed records on these hikes.
 We’re talking about the history and what we’re seeing.”
 Some of the hiking guides are also descendants of Sam Davidson, the area’s first white settler.

-Swannanoa Rim™ Hiking Series: For all 11 hikes, fee is $280 for museum members, $500 for non-members.
+Swannanoa Rim™ Hiking Series: For all 11 hikes, fee is $280 for museum members.
 Hikes are held monthly on a Saturday, Feb. to Dec.
 An individual rim hike is $30 for museum members, $50 for non-members.

-Valley History Explorer Hiking Series: $140 for museum members and $240 for non-members for all seven Saturday hikes, Feb. to Sept. (except July).
-Individual explorer hikes are $20 for members, $30 for non-members.
+Valley History Explorer Hiking Series: $175 for museum members for all eight Saturday hikes, March to Oct.
+Individual explorer hikes are $25 for members, $35 for non-members.